VinceUB/IPA-Typer/README.md

 # Vincent's IPA typer

-This nifty program is supposed to get a coded (abbreviated) message as an input, and output the corresponding symbol
+This program is supposed to get a coded (abbreviated) message as an input, and output the corresponding symbol

 ## How to run the program